Skip to main content

 10 minutes read

-What is Net Present Value?
-Money in hand is more valuable than what you will receive in future.
-Simple logic.
+What is Net Present Value in financial management?
+Net Present Value (NPV) is a financial metric that calculates the difference between the present value of expected future cash inflows and the present value of cash outflows.
+It helps determine whether an investment or project is likely to generate value after accounting for the time value of money.
+Money in hand is more valuable than what you will receive in the future.
 You can invest the money to earn returns/interest.
-Money that you will receive in future is less valuable because inflation would erode its value over time.
-So, how do you compare money today vs money that you will receive in future?
-That is what Net Present Value (NPV) would cover.
+Money that you will receive in the future is less valuable because inflation will erode its value over time.
+So, how do you compare money today vs money that you will receive in the future?
+That is what Net Present Value (NPV) helps you determine.

 Key Takeaways